interledger/rfcs/0038-http-auth-profiles/http-auth-profiles.md

   * Requires out-of-band communication for both peers to agree upon the shared secret.

 #### `JWT_HS_256` Authentication Profile
-This profile allows two ILP nodes to utilize a previously agreed-upon shared-secret, but then derive an [RFC-7519](https://tools.ietf.org/html/rfc7519) compliant JWT token in order to perform actual authentication.
+This profile allows two ILP nodes to utilize a previously agreed-upon shared-secret, but then derive an [RFC-7519](https://tools.ietf.org/html/rfc7519) compliant JWT token signed using the `HS_256` algorithm defined in section 3.2 of [RFC-7518](https://www.rfc-editor.org/rfc/rfc7518#section-3.2).
+This allows either party holding the shared secret to perform actual authentication by verifying the JWT using these algorithms.

 ##### JWT Claims
-In order to be considered a valid JWT for this profile, the signed JWT MUST contain a `sub` (subject) claim containing the identifier of the "principal" that the token authenticates.
+In order to be considered a valid JWT for this profile, signed JWTs MUST contain the following claims as defined in RFC-7519:

+ * `sub` (subject):   * `sub` (issuer): A claim that claim identifies the principal that is the subject of the JWT.
+See [Section 4.1.2 of RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.2) for more details.
-A JWT token SHOULD also include an `exp` (expiry) claim that indicates a date/time after which the token should be considered invalid.
+* `exp` (expiry): A claim that indicates a date/time after which the token should be considered invalid.
 Implementations SHOULD reject any tokens with a missing or invalid expiry claim.
+See [Section 4.1.4 of RFC-7519](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.4) for more details.

-Note that tokens without this claim never expire, and only become invalid if the shared-secret used to sign the JWT changes or is otherwise invalidated.
+Implementations SHOULD reject any tokens with a missing or invalid expiry claim because tokens without this claim never expire, and only become invalid if the shared-secret used to sign the JWT changes or is otherwise invalidated.

 ##### Example Usage
 In this profile, the JWT is passed as an `Authorization` header in each HTTP request, using the [Bearer token](https://tools.ietf.org/html/rfc6750) scheme.